stanfordpython/stanfordpython.github.io/public/page/handout/data-model.md

 x = [1, 2, 3]
 y = [1, 2, 3]

-# modify the shared object
+# only modify one object
 x.append(4)

 x # => [1, 2, 3, 4]